 3. Japanese brides wear traditional kimonos and veils at their wedding ceremonies.

-4. Japanese brides only wear white or light colors during their wedding ceremonies.
+4. Japanese brides wear only white or light colors during wedding ceremonies.

-5. It is customary for Japanese brides to give their new husbands a small gift after they get married.
+5. It is customary for Japanese brides to give their new husbands a small gift after marriage.

 Conclusion

 Weddings are significant events for everyone involved.
-The wedding itself is the culmination of a series of events over a long period.
-The tradition of hosting an elaborate wedding is an ancient one, with many cultures still practicing the rules associated with a wedding.
+The wedding itself culminates in a series of events over a long period.
+The tradition of hosting an elaborate wedding is ancient, with many cultures still practicing the rules associated with a wedding.
 But what are these traditions exactly, and how do they differ from culture to culture?